WWE SmackDown! vs. Raw 2006: Reception

 The game received "generally favorable" reviews on both platforms, according to review aggregator Metacritic.

 The game was praised by some critics for its depth of content.
-A GameSpot reviewer mentioned "the sheer breadth of content makes it an easy choice for any wrestling enthusiast, and quite possibly the best wrestling game available for the system."
+A GameSpot reviewer mentioned that the large number of content makes it an easy choice for any wrestling enthusiast, and called it the best wrestling game available for the system.
 Comparisons with the game and the highly acclaimed Nintendo 64 game WWF No Mercy were made, with some reviewers putting the game on par with No Mercy.
-An IGN reviewer commented that "there's no other wrestling game since No Mercy that offers this much replay, value, or depth", while a Netjak reviewer quoted, "WWF No Mercy on the Nintendo 64 ruled as the best wrestling game, but WWE SmackDown! vs. Raw 2006 is the new standard."
+An IGN reviewer commented that "there's no other wrestling game since No Mercy that offers this much replay, value, or depth".
 In Japan, Famitsu gave the PlayStation 2 version a score of three eights and one seven for a total of 31 out of 40.

 However, there were some complaints for the game's limitations of game modes.
-Critics such as X-Plays reviewer felt that the General Manager mode "does not go as far as it should--no underhanded options--but it's a great start," while an eToychest reviewer quoted about the Season mode "for the first time through this more visual style of story has a lot going for it, but gameplay is about replayability, which is something that is sorely lacking here due to the limit placed on possible story arcs."
+Critics such as X-Plays reviewer felt that the General Manager mode "does not go as far as it should--no underhanded options--but it's a great start", while an eToychest reviewer said that the Season mode is a welcome addition in the gameplay, but noticed the lack of replayability due to the limit placed on possible story arcs.

 From the game's release up until December 2006, the game sold 3.3 million copies.
 The PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
-On 23 October 2006, the game was added to Sony's Greatest Hits collection.
+In October 2006, the game was added to Sony's Greatest Hits collection.

+The Academy of Interactive Arts & Sciences nominated WWE SmackDown! vs. Raw 2006 for "Fighting Game of the Year" at the 10th Annual Interactive Achievement Awards.